binarie0/StorybrewImageEditor/README.md

 # StorybrewImageEditor
- Edit images and generate noise for Storybrew storyboards!
+ Edit images, generate noise, create sprite groups, and more soon for Storybrew storyboards!

 ## How to set up
  To set up StorybrewImageEditor, you must go into your project inside Storybrew
  and click "Settings" -> "Referenced Assemblies" -> "Add Assembly File"
- Then, navigate to where you download StorybrewImageEditor.dll and select it.
+ Then, navigate to where you download SBImageLib.dll and select it.

  You will also need to copy StorybrewImageEditor.dll and paste it inside of
  the Storybrew root directory (at least, that's what I had to do).

- If you want to see the example in action, you'll need to copy it from your download location and into your project.
-Then, you'll need to add it
- as an effect.
+ This was used to make all of my storyboards from June 2024 onward.

 ### Credits
  I did code compilation and making it work inside Storybrew.